14 Wedding Invitation Etiquette Questions We Get All the Time

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-1. When should you send out your wedding invitations?
+1. When should you send your invitations?

 2. When should your wedding RSVPs be due?

 Another question that comes up time and time again: When should RSVPs be due for your wedding?
 As a general rule of thumb, you want to make your RSVP date at least two to three weeks before your wedding date.
 This should allow enough time for you to get a final head count to the caterer (one week before) and to finalize your seating chart.
-Our 2022 Couples Communication Study showed that 55% of couples prefer a little extra wiggle room, requesting RSVPs three to six weeks before the wedding.
+Our study showed that 55% of couples prefer a little extra wiggle room, requesting RSVPs three to six weeks before the wedding.

 5. Can you put information on the back of your wedding invitations?

 Of course, that doesn't mean you can't make the most of the space on your wedding invites.
-Many couples opt to include a monogram, personalized wedding logo or another unique design element on the back.
+Many couples include a monogram, personalized wedding logo or another unique design element on the back.

-6. What time should you put on your wedding invitations?
+9. What time should you put on your wedding invitations?

 Strategically putting an earlier time on your wedding invitations than the actual ceremony start time isn't a new idea—but that doesn't make it a good idea.
 Generally, guests show up on time (early, in fact!) for a wedding ceremony.
 By placing a false start time on your wedding invitations, your loved ones could end up waiting much longer than they need to for you and your future spouse to arrive.